-Although the two terms are often used interchangeably, they are actually two separate professions, and each one has its own set of functions and duties.
+Although the two terms sport athletes manager and sports agent are often used interchangeably they are actually two separate professions.
+Each one has its own set of functions and duties.
 Both require different skill sets, but have similar educational backgrounds; however, both professions report high levels of job satisfaction.

 If you are considering becoming an agent or a manager, but aren’t certain what the differences are between the two, don’t worry.
 You aren’t alone!

 Sports managers must handle numerous responsibilities.
 Ultimately, the goal of a sports manager is to ensure that their client(s) can focus on winning without having to worry about the organization or business side of the sports industry.

 Managers focus on making sure that their clients receive the proper training and attention that will enable them to compete to the fullest of their abilities.

 The specific job duties of a sports manager will vary depending upon whether they are working for an individual athlete or a sports organization.
 A sports manager who works for an individual athlete is responsible for ensuring that they remain in peak physical and mental health.

 This may mean doing everything from soothing over issues between the player and a team to hiring the best personal trainers.

 The manager also acts as a sort of spokesperson for the athlete who has hired them.
 They work closely with the media to ensure that their client has a good public image and is receiving the recognition they deserve.

 On the other hand, a sports manager who works for an organization or a team has a different set of job functions.
 They oversee the entire network that is required for the team to operate efficiently, which includes keeping the ideal balance of employees.

 In addition to overseeing the inner workings of the organization, these sports managers must also soothe over any existing conflicts between the team, their managers, or their support personnel, and this includes acting as an intermediary between team owners and their players.